bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Applicable to a "forum" that is ephemeral in modality (chat group, room, channel)
 * For real time chat use cases (IRC, XMPP MUC), messages outside the event horizon of usual net splits or interruptions due to traveling is around a few hours
 * For catch-up type of ephemeral chat (XMPP MAM, Matrix), messages can be read across time zones and over weekends, so they should be kept for a few days or up to a week
-* If we don't need to support reading logs before joining, participants may leave out any message from their feed that received a #read_receipt from everyone
+* If we don't need to support reading chat history before joining, participants may leave out any message from their feed that had received a #read_receipt from every other participant
-* It doesn't matter if it isn't redacted in a timely manner.
+* It is not important whether it is redacted in a timely manner or not.

 ### gemini interface